 How to Make Pecan Pie Bars

-You’ll first need to make the buttery crust for these pecan bars.
-Cut the butter into a mixture of brown sugar and flour, then press into the bottom of a greased and lined 8×8-inch pan.
-Bake the crust until it’s just set.
+- You’ll first need to make the buttery crust for these pecan bars.
+Cut the butter into a mixture of brown sugar and flour, then press the crust mixture into the bottom of a greased and lined 8×8-inch pan.
+I like to line my pan with parchment paper, letting it hang over the sides!

-Meanwhile, prep the pecan pie filling.
-Simply mix together the remaining ingredients and pour them onto the cooked crust.
-Bake the pecan pie bars until the center is set and not jiggly.
-I recommend using an oven mitt to shake the pan gently starting at about 16 minutes, and use your judgment from there.
+- Bake the pecan pie bars until the center is set and not jiggly.
+I recommend using an oven mitt to shake the pan gently, starting at about 16 minutes, and use your judgment from there.
+We want the filling to maintain a bit of moisture.

 Salted Caramel Maple Pecan Pie Bars